marlinhares/soapui-docker/README.md

 ## How to Use

 - go to the folder where your Soapui project is saved
+- you do not need to build this image, use this pre-built instead:
+	- ``` docker pull linhares/soapui-docker:5.5.0-1.0.0 ```
 - run the appropriate docker command.
 See examples bellow

 ## Parameters